zapier/zapier-platform/packages/cli/README-source.md

 The setup and user experience of Digest Auth is identical to Basic Auth.
 Users provide Zapier their username and password, and Zapier handles all the nonce and quality of protection details automatically.

-> To create a new integration with digest authentication, run `zapier init [your app name] --template digest-auth`.
+> To create a new integration with digest authentication, run `zapier init [your integration name] --template digest-auth`.
 You can also review an example of that code [here](https://github.com/zapier/zapier-platform/tree/main/example-apps/digest-auth).

 > Limitation: Currently, MD5-sess and SHA are not implemented.
 Only the MD5 algorithm is supported.
 In addition, server nonces are not reused.
 That means for every `z.request` call, Zapier will send an additional request beforehand to get the server nonce.